-Under the General Data Protection Regulation (GDPR), data controllers are required to prepare a Data Protection Impact Assessment (DPIA) for processing operations that are "likely to result in a high risk to the rights and freedoms of natural persons."
+Under the General Data Protection Regulation (GDPR), data controllers are required to prepare a Data Protection Impact Assessment (DPIA) for processing operations that are 'likely to result in a high risk to the rights and freedoms of natural persons'.
 There is nothing inherent in Microsoft Office 365 that would necessarily require the creation of a DPIA by a data controller using it.
-Rather, whether a DPIA is required will be dependent on the details and context of how the data controller deploys, configures, and uses Office 365.
+Rather, whether a DPIA is required will be dependent on the details and context of how you, as the data controller, deploy, configure, and use Office 365.

-Article 35 of the GDPR requires a data controller to create a Data Protection Impact Assessment "[w]here a type of processing in particular using new technologies, and taking into account the nature, scope, context, and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons."
-It further sets out particular factors that would indicate such a high risk, which are discussed in the following table: In determining whether a DPIA is needed, a data controller should consider these factors, along with any other relevant factors, in light of the controller's specific implementation(s) and use(s) of Office 365.
+Article 35 of the GDPR requires a data controller to create a Data Protection Impact Assessment 'where a type of processing in particular using new technologies, and taking into account the nature, scope, context, and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons.'
+It further sets out particular factors that would indicate such a high risk, which are discussed in the following table.
+In determining whether a DPIA is needed, you, as a data controller should consider these factors, along with any other relevant factors, in light of the controller's specific implementation(s) and use(s) of Office 365.

 |Risk Factor||Relevant Information about Office 365|